-Using low-carb tortillas would make Low-Carb Breakfast Tacos with Sausage, Peppers, and Eggs a great choice for most low-carb eating plans except for Keto, but tortillas are limited to Phase 2 or 3 for the South Beach Diet.
+Using low-carb tortillas would make the Breakfast Tacos a great choice for most low-carb eating plans except for Keto, and tortillas are limited to Phase 2 or 3 for the South Beach Diet.
 South Beach would recommend the turkey breakfast sausage I used, but if you’re following another type of low-carb plan you may prefer pork sausage.

 Find More Recipes Like This One:

 Use Breakfast Recipes to find more recipes like this one.
 Use the Diet Type Index to find recipes suitable for a specific eating plan.
 You might also like to follow Kalyn’s Kitchen on Pinterest or on Facebook to see all the good recipes I’m sharing there.

 These tasty breakfast tacos with breakfast sausage and peppers were first posted September 2015; the recipe was last updated in 2022.